ninanung/Vue-practice/README.md

 __vuex-todo :__ Vuex practice to make todolist.
 I think Vuex is similar with EventBus but don't use $emit or $on and method.
 Just install vuex, make store and import store in main.js file.
 It is ready!
 Can use store in any component by "this.$store".
 __list-lodash.vue :__ This file has same content with vuex-todo's component "List.vue" file but using "lodash" to make vuex easy.
 I can't explain how to code, just read one more this file and book.

 _!!Notice!!_ - For using vuex, must import vuex and write some code in main.js file.
-For using lodash, must import vuex object and lodash, funny thing is, import lodash as "_".
-Yeah it is low dash, remember.
+For using lodash, must import vuex object and lodash. _.extend({}) is used in list-lodash.vue, this method combine objects to one.